AswinBarath/AswinBarath/README.md

 I am a full-stack software engineer and writer.
 I love programming, reading, writing and speaking.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+As a software engineer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.

 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="https://github.com/AswinBarath/AswinBarath/blob/master/coding.gif?raw=true" width="408" height="318" />

-### Talking about Personal Stuffs:
+### Talking about Personal Stuff:

 - 👨‍🎓 I'm a **Senior Software Engineering Student**
 - 🔭 I’m currently working on [JU Query](https://github.com/AswinBarath/ju-query) platform